KaiStarkk/everything-newforma-sync/README.md

 ## Known issues
 - Since it's a straight sync, any other folders you've added to Everything will be removed.
 Will look at a workaround.
+- Only runs on startup, it's not a daemon watching the folder, so if you don't shut down your computer you'll need to manually run it to update after changing Newforma proejcts.
 - It's kinda slow.
 This is because of the PowerShell module for reading LNK files.
 In the future I'd like to manually read the data from the binary file based on the [Shell Link binary file format](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-shllink/16cb4ca1-9339-4d0c-a68d-bf1d6cc0f943)
 - This is currently a manual install process.
 Would be nice to create a package on PIP so people can install that way; not a priority though since corporate environment often blocks pip.